A History of Silicon ValleyTable of Contents | Timeline of Silicon Valley | A photographic tour

 Two off-shoots of the personal computer were becoming increasingly significant in terms of revenues, and both were dominated by Japanese companies.

 After Toshiba had revolutionized the field, there had also been rapid progress in creating smaller mobile computers with the power of a PC: in 1988 Compaq introduced its first laptop PC with VGA graphics, the Compaq SLT/286; in 1989 NEC released the UltraLite, an even lighter laptop (but still based on the older 8086 processor); and finally in september 1989 Apple released the first Macintosh portable.
+In 1989 GRiD Systems introduced what was possibly the world's first pen-based handheld computer, the GRiDPAD.
 In 1990 the number of mobile personal computers sold in the USA skyrocketed to more than one million (versus eight million desktops).

 The leadership for videogame consoles had decisively shifted to Japan: in 1988 Sega introduced the Mega Drive/Genesis and in 1990 Nintendo introduced the Super Nintendo Entertainment System, both destined to sell tens of millions of units.
 No video console introduced in the USA in those years would even remotely compete with the Japanese numbers.
 However, a new concept was being born in the Bay Area that would have wide-ranging consequences.
 SimCity was a simulation game, first released in 1989 and created by game designer Will Wright for Jeff Braun's Maxis in Emeryville (near Oakland).
 It was different in that there was no winning and no losing: the player simply created a city.